Fengtian clique

 Following the Zhili–Anhui War of 1920 and 1921, the Fengtian and Zhili cliques exercised joint control of Beijing and the Beiyang Government.
 Tensions soon began building between the two, resulting in clashes for control of Beijing known as the First Zhili–Fengtian War (1922).
-The Second (1924) Zhili–Fengtian War started later over the Zhili invasion of the remnants of the Anhui clique, which had become allies of the Fengtian Clique, which resulted in a Fengtian victory, with the Zhili clique retreating as far South as Henan.
+The Second (1924) Zhili–Fengtian War started later over the Zhili invasion of the remnants of the Anhui clique, which had become allies of the Fengtian Clique, which resulted in a Fengtian victory, with the Zhili clique retreating as far south as Henan.
 The power of the Fengtian Clique began to decrease in the midst of the Kuomintang's Northern Expedition.
 In 1928, while he was retreating North, Zhang Zuolin's Japanese sponsors blew up his train, killing him.
 After Zhang's assassination, his son, Zhang Xueliang, took over the leadership of the clique.
 He preferred to work with the Kuomintang rather than the Japanese and symbolically pledged allegiance to the Nationalist Government in Nanjing.
 In practice, the Fengtian clique continued to independently govern Manchuria until the Japanese invasion in 1931.

 Foundations of the Fengtian clique

 During the late Qing Dynasty, Manchuria was organized as the Viceroyalty of the Three Northeastern Provinces, consisting of Jilin, Fengtian, and Heilongjiang.
 The capital was at Shenyang (then known as Mukden) in Fengtian.
 When the Wuchang Uprising broke out, revolutionaries established networks in the Manchurian New Army.
 Unlike other provinces, the revolution had much less support from the populace.
 Governor Zhao Erxun and the local militia forged an alliance, collaborating with local elites and constitutionalists.
 After Puyi abdicated the throne in 1912, Manchu nobles in the area tried to establish an independent Manchu state, an attempt that failed.
 Huang Xing, commander-in-chief of the Republic of China, was willing to cede Manchuria to Japan and mentioned the concept of China proper when asking for support from the empire.
 (Previously, Manchuria had been the location of the Russo-Japanese War fought inside Qing territory, while the Three Northeastern Provinces hosted the politically tense Chinese Eastern Railway, a Russian concession, whose southern half had been ceded to Japan in 1905.
-This regional context influenced political and economic decisions in Manchuria.)
+This geopolitical context influenced political and economic decisions in Manchuria.)

-In a conference between the Manchurian revolutionaries, provincial assembly, Zhao Erxun, and officials, constitutionalist Wu Jinglian proposed that the Revolution was irresistible, but that Chinese people in Manchuria should not blindly join in the fight, and instead stand guard against Japan and Russia.
+In a conference between the Manchurian revolutionaries, provincial assembly, Viceroy Zhao Erxun with local officials, and the constitutionalist Wu Jinglian proposed that the Revolution was irresistible.
+They determined that Chinese of Manchuria should not blindly join in the domestic conflict, and instead stand guard against Japan and Russia.
 Song Gong and border patrol leader Zhang Zuolin pursued this policy of restraint.
-When Yuan Shikai was declared President, Zhao pledged the Three Northeastern Provinces' loyalty to the Republic of China.
+When Yuan Shikai was declared first President of the new Republic of China, Zhao pledged the Three Northeastern Provinces' loyalty to the Republic.
 Manchuria thus stayed as a part of China.